katrinortmann/COAST/README.md

 Positive values correspond to indicators of orality, negative values to indicators of literal language.
 The score is calculated by multiplying the [standardized](#standardization) value of each feature with the weight of that feature.
 Then, the total sum of those products is returned.

+An example file is located in the `config` folder.
 If no weight file is specified, the default weights from Ortmann & Dipper (forthcoming) are used:

 ```
 mean_word : -0.819